 Pick Up the Trash

 When I was about five years old, I told my mom that when I grew up, I wanted to be either the President of the United States or a garbage man.
-Nearly four decades later, I am an attorney — someplace roughly in between my dream jobs as a five year old — with certain correlations to both career paths.
+Nearly four decades later, I am an attorney — which I suppose is someplace roughly in between my dream jobs as a five year old — with certain correlations to both career paths.
 Recently, my daughter’s kindergarten class of 20 each had to draw a picture of what they wanted to be when they grew up.
 Those drawings were then collected together into one booklet which was sent home with each child and collectively shared with each family.
 Many of the girls, mine included, would like to become teachers.

 I wrote before about my good fortune in living close enough to my office to be able to walk to work during the summer months.
 Although the neighborhood I live in is far from ideal and actually has a fairly high crime rate (two arrests earlier this week that I was able to watch from the comfort of my bedroom window) — it has some benefits being less than a half mile from my work and from my daughter’s school.
 We walked to school on many of the nicer spring days this year, but yesterday was this first day of summer vacation and the day care center is a bit farther from home at about one and a quarter miles away.